 The amygdala - the stress conductor

-The amygdala (part of the limbic system) is the central agency for evaluating stressors for threat and triggers the brain’s stress responses.1
+The amygdala (part of the limbic system) is the central instance for evaluating the threat potential of stressors and triggers the brain’s stress reactions.1

 Parts of the amygdala are: